emvaized/selecton-extension/README.md

 *Additional search buttons do not show on hovering Search button?*

 * Icons for these buttons are fetched from Google.
 [It is possible](https://github.com/emvaized/selecton-extension/issues/5#issuecomment-830542219) that you have Ad-blocker installed, which blocks all requests to Google services.
-In this case you would like to use vertical layout for custom search panel, or visit "Settings > Custom search tooltip" and set your own icon for each option
+In this case you would like to use **vertical layout** for custom search panel, or visit *Settings > Custom search tooltip* and set your own icon for each option

 *How to add Selecton settings as Vivaldi side panel?*

-* Use this URL: chrome-extension://**ID OF EXTENSION**/options/options.html
+* Use this URL: chrome-extension://*ID OF EXTENSION*/options/options.html
-Where **ID OF EXTENSION** is unique extension ID on your computer.
+Where *ID OF EXTENSION* is unique extension ID on your computer.
 You can get this from extension details page on chrome://extension

 ----